3dreamengine/3DreamEngine/docu/introduction.md

 Check out the `examples/Tavern/materials/` demo for an example.

+### Alpha

+By default materials are solid, and the alpha channel is ignored.
+To render alpha three approaches are available:

+* `material:setAlpha()` to render on the alpha pass.
+This is slower, but allows transparency, blending and refractions.
+* `material:setDiscard()` to discard pixels after a threshold in alpha.
+Slower than solid, faster than alpha as it's rendered on the main pass and makes use of the depth buffer.
+It will result in hard edges and is the more common method.
+* `material:setDither()` to simulate alpha using discarding on a dither pattern.
+Intended for fading, solid objects.

 # Objects

 An object is a container for all kind of data, including other objects.
 It may store your scene graph, a character, animations, collision data, basically everything.